 - 5.1 Board members should be subject to election by shareholders at intervals of no more than four years.
 They may be re-elected.
 Terms should be staggered so as to avoid replacement of the entire body at one general meeting and to favour an orderly succession of board members over time. - 5.2 The names of board members submitted for election or re-election should be accompanied by sufficient biographical details, the company's view on the independence of the proposed board members and any other relevant information to enable shareholders to make an informed decision. - 5.3 Executive board members should undertake to resign from the board upon the termination (in whatever manner) of their executive duties. - 5.4 The nomination committee of the board should ensure that there is an effective and transparent procedure for the nomination of board members.
-The responsibilities of the nomination committee should include - determining selection criteria and appointment procedures for board members; - periodically assessing the size and composition of the board and proposing a desired board profile for consideration by the board; - evaluating the balance of skills, knowledge and experience of the board and, in light of this evaluation, preparing a description of the role and capabilities required for a particular appointment; - leading the process for nominee identification and selection; and - making proposals to the board for the nomination of board members. - 5.5 The nomination committee should be composed of at least 3 members.
-The majority of its members should be non-executive board members.
-The committee should be chaired by an independent non-executive board member.
-The committee may be chaired by the chairman of the board if (a) the conditions of section A.III (3.3) apply and (b) the committee includes at least one independent non-executive among its members.
+The responsibilities of the nomination committee should include - determining selection criteria and appointment procedures for board members; - proposing the board diversity policy including gender balance; - periodically assessing the size and composition of the board and proposing a desired board profile for consideration by the board; - evaluating the balance of skills, views, competences, knowledge, qualifications and experience, relevant to the business objectives, as well as gender diversity and, in light of this evaluation, preparing a description of the role and capabilities required for a particular appointment; - leading the process for nominee identification and selection; and - making proposals to the board for the nomination of board members. - 5.5 The diversity policy including, gender balance, for board members, as adopted by the board, shall be published on the company's website.
+The corporate governance statement shall make specific reference to the diversity policy applied by the company in relation to the composition of its board and the percentage of each gender represented in the board and senior executive team.